Nestled in the beautiful Judean Hills just 15 minutes south-west of Jerusalem, Beitar Illit is known for the quality of life it offers its residents.

 We later added a Shavuos night learning program—with English speakers from outside the community joining for a night of rousing Torah learning—followed by shacharis with the rising sun.

-In the kehilla’s four years of existence, we have been “wandering Jews"; we have been housed in three different locations.
+In the kehilla’s six years of existence, we have been “wandering Jews"; we have been housed in three different locations.

 The municipality of Beitar has granted us a plot of land on which we are building a permanent home for our growing community.